AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

 ```
 clusterOptions = ' -p <partition_name> -A <account_name> --constraint=intel'
 ```
 The nextflow will start all the processes (slurm jobs) in the above parition and account.
 Without any field in the clusterOptions, the job will utilize the default partition and account.
 Each process uses the resources set in the file `main_slurm.nf`.
+The constraint `intel` will restrict the job to run on the intel cpus.

 #### Submitting the Job